magento/magento2-page-builder/README.md

 We will update the developer documentation frequently during beta.
 Please use this link to access the latest updates:
 [Page Builder developer documentation](https://devdocs.magedevteam.com/ds_pagebuilder/page-builder/getting-started/install-pagebuilder.html)

-## Contribute to PageBuilder
+## Contribute to Page Builder

-We appreciate any and all contributions to PageBuilder.
+We appreciate any and all contributions to Page Builder.
 If you are interested in contributing to this repository, please see our [Contribution Guide].

 ## TypeScript
 This module utilises TypeScript within our adminhtml web directory.
 This requires an additional build step or watch command to be running during development on this module.